Eugeniia/evgeniiagolovina.github.io/index.md

 <strong>[Smorodintsev Research Institute of Influenza](https://influenza.spb.ru/en/about_institute/institute_today/)</strong>, Saint Petersburg, Russia<br/>
 Position: Research Assistant<br/>

 Smorodintsev Research Institute of Influenza is one of the leading scientific centers tasked with handling urgent issues in virology, epidemiology, viral pathogenesis and clinical manifestations.
-At the Institute, I was involved in laboratory diagnosis and investigation of hepatitis C (HCV), torque teno (TTV) and influenza viruses.
+I was involved in laboratory diagnosis and investigation of hepatitis C (HCV), torque teno (TTV) and influenza viruses.

 &nbsp;

 ### SKILLS & INTERESTS

 **Personal qualities:**
 Self-starter on exploratory projects, goal-driven, scientific curiosity, highly interested in getting things done, excellent organisational and communication skills, eager to learn and develop new skills, willing to travel up to 80%

 **Data analysis and computer skills:**
-Expertise with commonly used software applications and bioinformatics tools for analysis of NGS and multi-omics data (Hi-C, RNA-seq, WGS, WES, WGBS, RRBS, single-cell RNA-seq, microarray, ChIP-seq, DNase-seq, microbiome) and spectroscopic data (Raman and Infrared spectroscopy); experience with NeSI, Nectar Research Cloud, eResearch VMs and Google Cloud computing platforms; familiarity with Docker/Singularity, database administration tools (e.g. PostgreSQL), GitHub, Jupyter Notebook, Spyder, PyCharm and TensorFlow
+Expertise with commonly used software applications and bioinformatics tools for analysis of multi-omics and spectroscopic data; experience with NeSI, Nectar Research Cloud, eResearch VMs and Google Cloud computing platforms; familiarity with Docker/Singularity, database administration tools (e.g. PostgreSQL), GitHub, Adobe Illustrator, Adobe Photoshop, Jupyter Notebook, Spyder, PyCharm, RStudio, Tableau, Microsoft Power BI, PyTorch and TensorFlow 2

 **Programming skills:**
 Python, R, MatLab, C++, Bash